03 Apr 2019

 The source of this residential profile information must come from a reliable source and be as current as possible.
 It's been 9 years since our last census, so information obtained from the U.S. Census Bureau is dated.
 There are a number of sources that can provide a wealth of information to help in making a knowledgeable decision.

-New data tools such as the Radius+ platform, provide location and square footage information on over 47,000 facilities nationwide.
-In addition, these tools provide valuable rental rate data and rental trends and are opening new doors in making better informed development and acquisition decisions.
+New data tools such as the Radius+ platform, provide location and square footage information on over 47,000 self storage facilities nationwide.
+In addition, these tools provide valuable rental rate data and data trends and are opening new doors in making better informed development and acquisition decisions.

 Another essential reference book every owner should have available is the national Self Storage Association’s 2017 Consumer Self Storage Demand Study.
 This study provides information on who uses self storage, how and why and, most importantly, helps to project future demand.
 It provides insight to understand the current incidence of usage and how it is tied to area demographic characteristics.
 Lastly, it provides a point of view on what drives demand, with insights on how customers use self storage.